WSC Advanced#

 This option is available on the Carbonio Admin Panel, please see the dedicated box in the Domain’s global settings.

-Set Legacy Chat Read Only#
+Set Legacy Chats Read Only#

 If you enabled Work Stream Collaboration (Chats), to prevent user using the old Chats, you can set it in read-only mode.
 By doing so, users will still able to access the textual Chats, the Spaces, and the Rooms, but it will not be possible to message users or create new Spaces and Rooms.
 Additionally, the input bar at the bottom will be replaced by a string The application is in Read Only mode.

-To set the legacy Chats read-only,, use the CLI command
+To set the legacy Chats read-only, use the CLI command

 zextras$ carbonio config set cos default teamReadOnlyEnabled true